kadjahoe/Javascript-Timer/README.md

 			// keeps the live stream button div element on the screen for 2 hours or 7200000 milliseconds and then serviceInSession = setTimeout(()=>{
-				livestreamButton.classList.add("hide");// hide live stream button div element calculateFutureDate(date);// past the date that countdown was counting down to, to the calculateFutureDate function clock.classList.remove("hide");// show the clock again
+				livestreamButton.classList.add("hide");// hide live stream button div element calculateFutureDate(date);// pass the date that countdown was counting down to, to the calculateFutureDate function clock.classList.remove("hide");// show the clock again
 			},7200000); // after 2 hours do what's inside the setTimeout function return;